leap2004/MedDataExtractor/README.md

    - Aggregated CSV file: `output_csv/aggregated_data.csv`

 ## Example
-A sample image has been provided for users to see how MedDataExtractor works Please feel free to use the sample or your own scans to use MedDataExtractor!
+A sample image has been provided for users to see how MedDataExtractor works.
+Please feel free to use the sample or your own scans to use MedDataExtractor!
 ![Angiography Sample](angiography_sample.jpg)